School Health Online

 In-person workshops include:

-• Wellness 101: We all have mental health, and mental health is just as important for our well-being as physical health.
-The goals for this presentation are for youth to understand mental health, understand the stigma associated with mental health/mental illness, better notice changes in their mental health, and learn where to go to ask for help.
+• Wellness 101: We all have mental health so let's learn about what that is.
+The goals for this workshop is for youth to understand what mental health is, understand the stigma associated to mental health and to learn about what to do if one notices changes to their mental health and where to go to ask for help.

 Ontario Health and Physical Education Curriculum Expectations (2019):